Different Ways of Seeing the World

 Photorealism-Hyperrealism

 Some of the values and techniques of Classical Realism seem to have been converted to today's Hyperrealism.
 A big difference is that, rather than representing reality as what the eye sees, Hyperrealism mimics in paint the detailed appearance of a high-resolution photograph.
-And it does so on a very large scale, much larger than life.
+And it does so on a very large scale, much larger than life: hyper-real.
 Nobody actually sees the world so clearly defined and magnified.
 These paintings appear incredibly lifelike from a distance, but up close look like abstract marks.
-Hyperrealism is a school of art that grew from living in a virtual-media world. Â
+Hyperrealism is a school of art that is forms part of a contemporary world filled with virtual-reality.

 Dada, Surrealism, Social Realism